 28. Drifter’s Hamburgers

 Drifter’s Hamburgers specializes in cooked-to-order California-style specialty burgers that are made with local beef.
 Initial start-up costs for a franchisee can range from $151k to over $526k.

 29. The Counter

 The Counter offers entrepreneurs a gourmet burger franchise opportunity.
+Restaurants offer a diverse menu with quality ingredients.
 It can cost almost $2 million to open your own location.

 30. BGR The Burger Joint

-BGR The Burger Joint is a casual fast food restaurant chain that requires an investment of almost $600,000 to open.
+BGR The Burger Joint is a casual fast food restaurant chain with tons of profit potential.
+This opportunity requires an investment of almost $600,000 to open.

 Burger Franchise Decision-Making Checklist